s4dhulabs/vimana-framework/README.md

 <a name="starting"></a>
 ### Starting with Vimana

-The easiest and recommended way is through Docker image build script:
+The easiest way is through Docker image build script:
 ```
 sudo git clone https://github.com/s4dhul4bs/vimana-framework.git
 cd vimana-framework && sudo ./vmnf_build
 ```
+If the build runs smoothly, you will see the about screen (README image above)

-Or if you prefer you can follow the same steps as the script manually to build the image:
+If you prefer you can follow the same steps as the script manually to build the image:
 ```
 timedatectl set-ntp yes
 sudo git clone https://github.com/s4dhul4bs/vimana-framework.git